 Years ago in Mexico City, I tasted a tart like this and I’ve thought about it ever since.
 One of the New World foods, chocolate has always been a favorite in Mexico (and everywhere else, for that matter), especially when it’s paired with cinnamon and coffee.
 Try this combination of true Mexican flavors.–Joanne Weir

 LC Just Can't Get It Outta Your Mind Note

 Ever tasted something that haunts you?
 You know, when you just can’t get it outta your mind?
 We have.
 So has Joanne Weir, who created this recipe as a result of said haunting.
 Tell us, what haunts you?
 Let us know in a comment below.

-Special Equipment: 9-inch tart pan, preferably with removable sides; pie weights or dried beans
+Special Equipment: 9-inch tart pan, preferably with removable bottom; pie weights or dried beans

 Warm Chocolate, Cinnamon, and Coffee Tart Recipe